Shopify/polaris/polaris.shopify.com/content/components/banner/index.md

   - fileName: banner-in-a-card.tsx
     title: In a card
     description: Banners inside of cards render with less spacing and a pared-back design to fit within a content context.
 ---

-# Banner

-Informs merchants about important changes or persistent conditions.
-Use this component if you need to communicate to merchants in a prominent way.
-Banners are placed at the top of the page or section they apply to, and below the page or section header.

----

 ## Best practices